 How Can Hit and Run Lawyers in Springfield Help Me Get Compensation After a Hit and Run?

 Massachusetts state law follows a “no fault” policy when it comes to car accidents.
 For hit and run accident victims, this policy is especially helpful.
-A no fault policy means that your personal insurance can pay for your medical expenses and other costs following an accident.
+A no fault policy, as explained by a Springfield personal injury lawyer, means that your personal insurance can pay for your medical expenses and other costs following an accident.
 In many states and circumstances, receiving compensation after an accident is based on holding another negligent driver or party accountable for their actions.

 In the case of a hit and run, there is no other driver present to hold accountable.
 By working with a Springfield hit and run lawyer, you may be able to receive certain damages, such as coverage for medical bills, from your existing insurance coverage.